 Couples Communication After Baby: 5 Repairs That Work

 Bringing home a baby is one of the most life-changing moments we experience.
-It can also be one of the hardest seasons on a couple’s relationship.
-Between sleepless nights, the constant demands of a newborn, and the shift in routines, many parents in Calgary and beyond tell us they feel more disconnected from each other than ever before.
+It can also be one of the hardest seasons on a couple's relationship.
+Between sleepless nights, the constant demands of a newborn, and the shift in routines, many parents find themselves feeling more disconnected from each other than ever before.

-It’s important to know this is normal.
-Even strong couples hit rough patches after welcoming a child.
-What matters most isn’t whether you argue — it’s how you repair after conflict.
+It's important to know this is normal.
+Some degree of relationship deterioration after birth appears to be a relatively universal event for the average couple, documented across a wide range of ethnicities and relationship types.
+PubMed Central Even strong couples hit rough patches after welcoming a child.
+What matters most isn't whether you argue.
+It's how you repair after conflict.

 Here are five proven ways to reconnect and keep communication strong after baby.